Welcome to the Nassau Mineral Club

 The Nassau Mineral Club is a 501c3 nonprofit organization.
 Contributions or Donations to the NMC can be made at any time.
 The NMC accepts donations of equipment used for lapidary, faceting, jewelry making, casting, or enameling.
 We occasionally receive donations by the bequest of members who have passed on.
 If your family who does not have the same excitement about this hobby as you, a bequest to the Club may satisfy your security that your collection will continue to be appreciated and cared for in the future.
 We will accept your contribution in any form and in any amount.

 We are always looking for new members.
-We invite you to participate in our activities, even suggest new activities, and experience the rewards of rockhounding and the lapidary arts.
+We invite you to participate in our activities, share your knowledge, learn new techniques, suggest new activities, and experience the rewards of rockhounding and the lapidary arts.